+7c.)
 BACKPACK/PURSE POLICY

 Students may carry supplies to and from school in a backpack or athletic bag.
 Students should immediately, upon arriving at school, visit their assigned locker and unload their backpack, purse or bag and organize their supplies and texts according to their schedule.
 Bags should be of a size, when emptied, to fit into the student locker on provided hooks.
 Lunch bags should also be kept in student lockers or placed on the tables outside the cafetorium.
 Athletic bags should be stored in the athletic locker rooms or in student vehicles during school time.
 Students may go to their lockers between classes during the five-minute passing period allowed.
-Backpacks/mini backpacks/bags/drawstring bags/large purses/satchels etc., should not be carried with students during the school day.
+Backpacks/mini backpacks/bags/drawstring bags, purses/satchels etc., should not be carried with students during the school day.
+Students may carry a binder pouch to class with them.
 Students may bring their backpack to 5th hour CCR Period.
-A purse that does not exceed 8 inches (long) by 6 inches (high) by 4 inches (wide) may be carried during the school day.
 Students will be given a verbal warning on the first offense and then assigned a lunch detention on the second offense.
 Continued insubordination will result in discipline decided upon by administration.